-2.4.2 Design Elements and Typical Section for Action Alternatives median through the majority of the alignment.
+2.4.2 Design Elements and Typical Section for Action Alternatives

+The proposed action would replace the existing two-lane undivided highway from Thorncreek Road to the South Fork Palouse River Bridge with a four-lane divided highway with a 34-foot median through the majority of the alignment.
 See Exhibit 9.
 Typical Section: Four-Lane Divided Highway.
 It would transition to a four-lane highway with a center turn lane, curb, gutter and sidewalk in the urban area just south of Moscow.
 See Exhibit 10.
-Typical Section: Four-lane Highway with Center Turn Lane, Curb, Gutter, and Sidewalk.
+Typical Section: Four-lane Highway with Center Turn Lane, Curb, Gutter and Sidewalk.
 These typical sections would match the existing roadways at the northern and southern termini of the proposed project.
 Safety and maintaining consistency through the corridor were primary factors in determining the design standard and the typical section.
-The highway would be designed to meet capacity and safety needs for the 2037 design year and would meet AASHTO standards6.
+The highway would be designed to meet capacity and safety needs for the 2037 design year and would meet AASHTO standards4.
 The primary design elements of the proposed action are summarized below.